CheesecakeLabs/soroban-dapps/event-watcher/README.md

        cargo run

-This command will start the backend separately.
+This command will start the backend.
+Keep it running.

 Run Event Watcher
 -----------